SwissTPH/r-openMalariaUtilities/CONTRIBUTING.md

   ```

 - Use `##` for comments
+- Non-exported functions should be prefixed with a `.`

 It is recommended to use tools like [lintr](https://github.com/jimhester/lintr)
 and [styler](https://github.com/r-lib/styler) for automatic syntax checks and